10 minutes Reading time

 High competition keywords are those tough search queries we’d all love to rank for.
 You know the ones.
 The ones that have a large amount of search volume but also have sites like Waterstones ranking for them.

 These are the keywords that can seem impossible to reach.
-Yet, if you had the right strategy, you’d be able to craft a stella plan that could snatch these opportunities up in no time.
+Yet, if you had the right strategy, you’d be able to craft a stellar plan that could snatch these opportunities up in no time.

 Anyway, in the meantime, understanding who sits on the first page for these terms is important.
 It will tell us what Google wants to see and how we can align content to match intent.

 Want to see more high competition keywords in the book industry, as well as the brands that rank for them?
 Download the free report now.
 Plenty of them have a real high purchase intent too.

 As well as high competition keywords, opportunity keywords also exist in the book industry.
 These are opportunities that have high search volume and low competition…